proteinreport/proteinreport.org/content/en/directory/mosa-meat/index.md

 date: 2020-01-23 18:09:58
 lastmod: 2020-01-23 18:09:58
 slug: /mosa-meat
 description: "Startup working on cultivated beef in collaboration with Mark Post at Maastricht University.
-Since Post produced the first clean burger in 2013, the company&#039;s focus is on affordability and scalability."
+Since Post produced the first clean burger in 2013, the company's focus is on affordability and scalability."
 proteins: [Cell-Based]
 products: [Meat]
 business: [Production]